 - Exfoliation using a mechanical or chemical exfoliant.
 Mechanical exfoliants have a gritty texture that rubs away the surface dead skin cells.
 This type of exfoliation usually happens during the steam.
 Chemical exfoliation uses enzymes and acids to loosen the bond between skin cells.
 A gentle enzyme treatment can be done during the steam.
 Stronger chemical peels, which vary in intensity, can be a stand-alone treatment or part of the facial.
 It is not generally an "upgrade" and done in a series.
 It is not done with steam.

 - Extractions.
 This is the removal of blackheads or whiteheads if you want it and need it.
 People have different pain tolerance for extractions.
 They can be uncomfortable, especially on thin or ruddy skin.
 Extractions can cause broken capillaries and discoloration if done improperly.
-Watch a video of extractions being performed.

 - Facial massage using classic strokes like effleurage to both relax you and stimulate your skin and facial muscles.